hijacker1987/MyCode/README.md

 ## Project Status

 **ONGOING Project!**
+*Docker Compose under construction*

 ## Backend Installation Instructions
   - Install the .NET SDK 8.0.300 (.NET 8.0.5)
   - Install dependencies.
-  - Set up the database connections, and other needs through the `secrets.json`, and `appsettings.json` files.
+  - Set up the database connections, and other needs through the `.env`, and `appsettings.json` files.

 ## About the Application
   - Register than log in to add your favorite code snippets.